PatchesPrime/JARVIS/README.md

 # JARVIS
 [J]*ust* [A]*nother* [R]*ather* [V]*ery* [I]*gnorant* [S]*ystem*

 JARVIS is a bot developed for use by my friends and I on XMPP.
-It started as just an weather alert bot, and progressed from there.
+It started as just a weather alert bot, and progressed from there.
 Internally he uses a MongoDB server for dealing with data persistence.
 One day I'll detail its 'schema' here in the unlikely event someone wants to run their own JARVIS.

 ***